 A communication path stereotyped as an Ethernet connection

 A communication path can also be used to show that communication may take place between execution environment nodes.
-The stereotype used for a communication path should reflect the type of communication we are interested in modelling.
+The stereotype used for a communication path should reflect the type of communication we are interested in modeling.
 In the example below, the association is stereotyped as a TCP/IP connection.
 Although the data will obviously be transmitted via some physical transmission medium, such as an Ethernet connection, we are interested here in the communication between two execution environments.
 In this case, the execution environments happen to be a web browser and a web server, which requires the use of the TCP/IP protocols.

 A communication path between execution environment nodes